-where m, μ and F represent mass of the human, friction and force in the human walking, respectively. x is the position of the human. m and μ are constants which satisfy $57 \le m \le 63$ and $4 \le \mu \le 8$, respectively.
+where m, μ and F represent mass of the human, friction and force in the human walking, respectively. x is the position of the human. m and μ are constants which satisfy $57 \leq m \leq 63$ and $4 \leq \mu \leq 8$, respectively.
 F takes a random continuous variable during [-20,20] throughout the simulation.
 We assume that the human moves independently.
 Note that the human motion itself is not important in this paper; the crucial issue to be concerned is to detect the outlines of such motions by the proposed method.